First & Last Frost Date by UK Postcode 2026

 What is the difference between air frost and ground frost?

-An air frost occurs when air temperature at 1.25m above ground drops below 0°C. A ground frost occurs when the soil surface reaches 0°C, even if the air above is warmer.
+An air frost occurs when the air temperature at least 1 metre above the ground drops below 0°C, per the Met Office definition.
+A ground frost occurs when the soil surface reaches 0°C, even if the air above is warmer.
 Ground frosts are more common and can damage low-growing plants even when the forecast says it’s above freezing.

 How can I protect plants from late frost?